sidraghu07/SoundPaper/README.md

 ### macOS blocks it the first time

 SoundPaper is signed but not notarized through Apple, so Gatekeeper flags it as an unidentified developer.
-This is expected.

 **macOS Sonoma / Sequoia (14 & 15):** try to open it once (it'll be blocked), then go to **System Settings → Privacy & Security**, scroll to the blocked-app message, and click **Open Anyway**.
 Confirm once more when it relaunches.